sahar1454/climate_analysis_platform/README.md

 # return mean/median for a given urban city for a given date (city is case sensitive)
 $ curl http://127.0.0.1:8020/stats/cities/Calgary/2021-01-01
 ```

-If you are in virtual environment, run `conda deactivate` to exit.

 ### Future Steps
 - Instead of sinking the data into csv files, insert them into a database (i.e. PostGres or an OLAP datastore depending on requirements and size of data)